Prescription Drug FAQs

 What Factors Led to the Opioid Painkiller Epidemic in the U.S.?

 More than 30% of Americans have some form of acute or chronic pain, and the prevalence of chronic pain is more than 40% among older adults.
 Opioid analgesics are the most commonly prescribed drug class in the U.S., with 245 million opioid prescriptions dispensed by U.S. pharmacies in 2014.
 A compounding factor is that many physicians say they are not confident on how to safely prescribe opioids, how to detect abuse/addiction or how to discuss these issues with patients.
 Moreover, pharmaceutical companies have engaged in aggressive marketing to physicians and consumers.
 Prescribing opioids long term for pain typically requires escalating dosage in order to maintain the initial level of pain relief.
-People suffering from chronic pain often become dependent or addicted to opioids.
+People suffering from chronic pain often become dependent or addicted to opioids and end up needing treatment for prescription drug abuse.
 The other group that has contributed to this epidemic are people who intentionally abuse opioids to experience feelings of euphoria.1

 Does the Term Narcotic Only Apply to Illicit Drugs?